Gords/NodePSD-Base/README.md

 npx sequelize-cli migration:generate --name migration-name
 ```

-Replace `migration-name` with a descriptive name for your migration.
+Replace `migration-name` with a descriptive name for your migration

 To run the pending migrations and update the database schema, use the following command: